Motor-CAD adaptive templates scripting#

 Adaptive Templates examples are available in the PyMotorCAD Documentation under Adaptive templates examples.
 For the examples shown in this user guide, see Triangular Rotor Notches for IPM and Curved Rotor Flux Barriers for SYNCREL U-Shape.

-It is recommended that users new to Motor-CAD Adaptive Templates work through the Tutorial supplied with Motor-CAD.
+Those who are new to Motor-CAD Adaptive Templates should work through the tutorial supplied with Motor-CAD.
 The tutorial contains additional information and full workflow examples.

 Geometry editor#